 Divide the horizontal displacement by time to find the horizontal velocity.
 In the example, Vx = 4 meters per second.

-In this problem, V = -1.25.
-A negative horizontal velocity would mean that the object went backward from its original position.
+In this problem, Vx = -1.25 m/s.
+A negative horizontal velocity means that the object moved backward from its original position.

 About the Author

 A.J.
 Hawkins began writing professionally as a U.S. Army journalist in 2006.
 His writing has appeared in numerous military publications, including "Soldiers" magazine, the official publication of the Army.
 He is pursing a Bachelor of Science in biology from Kennesaw State University.